kraffcho/Little-Red-Riding-Hood-Adventures/README.md

 - `CLOAK_COOLDOWN_DURATION` - Cooldown between uses (default: 30000ms / 30 seconds)
 - `CLOAK_WOLF_CONFUSION_INTERVAL` - How often wolf changes direction when confused (default: 5000ms / 5 seconds)

+### Pause System

+The game features a comprehensive pause system that allows you to temporarily stop gameplay and access helpful game information.

+**How to Pause:**

+- **Keyboard**: Press the **ESC** key
+- **Header Button**: Click the pause button (⏸) next to the settings icon in the header
+  - The icon changes to a play icon (▶) when the game is paused

+**When Pause is Available:**

+- Pause is only available after the countdown completes
+- Pause is disabled when the game is over
+- Pause is disabled when the level is completed
+- Pause is disabled when the game is stuck

+**Pause Menu Features:**

+When paused, a menu overlay appears with:

+- **Game Information**:
+  - **Controls Section**: Lists all available controls (Arrow keys, WASD, Space, ESC, Swipe)
+  - **Special Items Section**: Details about bombs and Hunter's Cloak with their mechanics
+  - **Objective Section**: Game goals and objectives
+- **Resume Button**: Click to continue playing
+- **Smooth Animations**: Fade-in and fade-out transitions

+**What Stops When Paused:**

+- Player movement
+- Wolf movement
+- Item spawning
+- All game timers (cooldowns continue based on absolute time)

+**Mobile Optimizations:**

+- **Responsive Grid Size**: 15x15 grid with 40 trees (vs 20x20 with 60 trees on desktop)
+- Full-screen overlay (no border-radius)
+- Positioned below the header for optimal space usage
+- Scrollable content area for game information
+- Smaller special item icons on the map
+- All boundary checks and movement validation respect the smaller grid size

 ## 🤖 Pathfinding Algorithm (A\*)

 The wolf uses the **A\* (A-star) pathfinding algorithm** to intelligently chase the player through the forest, navigating around trees and obstacles.